yinguobing/cnn-facial-landmark/README.md

+## Update 2019-06-24
+Good news!
+The code is updated.
+Issue #11 #13 #38 #45 and many others have been resolved.
+No more `key error x` in training, and exporting model looks fine now.

 ## Update 2019-05-22
 Thanks for your patience.
 I have managed to updated the repo that is used to extract face annotations and generate TFRecord file.
 Some bugs have been fixed and some minimal sample files have been added.
 Check it out [here](https://github.com/yinguobing/image_utility) and [here](https://github.com/yinguobing/tfrecord_utility).